exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 ##### Star upgrades

 Buy accel button and use it for speed boost to the game and stars.
-You should be able to unlock both autobuyers and autoprestige relatively easy with only some star grinding.
+You should be able to unlock both autobuyers and autoprestige relatively easily with only some star grinding.
 After you obtain autoprestige, input [the autoprestige equation](https://exponential-idle-guides.netlify.app/guides/1-ee2k/#autoprestige).
 You will continue to unlock variables and perm levels when cheap as you go.
 You will not want to buy the Automation Speed upgrades until cheap compared to variable cost.
 In other words: lvl 1 after \\(\zeta\\); lvl 2 after \\(\iota\\); and lvl 3 after \\(\xi\\) (the last variable.
 They don't provide much boost but are nice to have anyways.
 Any left over stars will go into perm levels.

 #### Idle strategies